-Brighton College, TES Independent School of the Year 2013, is located in one of England’s most vibrant cities, only 60 minutes from London by train.
+Brighton College, The Sunday Times ‘United Kingdom School of the Decade’, is located in one of England’s most vibrant cities, only 60 minutes from London by train.
 Deeply committed to the individual needs of each child, the College seeks to instil horizons in its students that extend beyond university and the professions.
-The campus is focused on a traditional quad and facilities include a new Music School opened in 2015, whilst a new £50m Sports & Science Centre is due to be completed in 2019.
+The campus is focused on a traditional quad and facilities include a new Music School and a School of Science and Sport, opened in 2021.

 At a glance

 All teachers are subject specialists based in well-equipped departments, and all Year 7-9 pupils learn Mandarin Chinese along with 2 other languages.
 An innovative ‘Story of Our Land’ course gives pupils a sense of the nation’s story and global developments.
 26 A Level subjects are offered and an extraordinary 80% of candidates achieve A*/A, whilst 25-30 Oxbridge offers are received each year.
 House tutors monitor and guide the pastoral and academic progress of around 15 pupils each.

 The 5 modern boarding houses all face into the stunning main quad, creating a real sense of community enhanced by the cafe, lounge and health centre of the Simon Smith building.
 A housemaster/mistress has ultimate responsibility for each child’s welfare, ably supported by a resident assistant and a team of house tutors.
 Boarders enjoy full access to College facilities at evenings and weekends whilst ‘Buddies’ help new boarders settle in and interhouse competitions foster camaraderie.